-What programming language(s) should I know to participate in Season of Docs?
+What programming language(s) should I know to participate in Season of Docs projects?

 Can technical writers already working on an open source project continue to work on it as part of Season of Docs?

-Yes, but the organization should note the technical writer's previous or ongoing relationship with the project in your proposal.
+Yes, but the organization should note the technical writer's previous or ongoing relationship with the project in their proposal.

 What are the eligibility requirements for participation?

 - You must reside in a country that is not currently embargoed by the United States.
 See the program rules and the Sanctions Programs and Country Information from the US Treasury.

 Do I need prior experience or training as a technical writer?

 Prior technical writing experience or training is preferable but not essential.
-When you submit a project proposal, you can describe your experience and/or training in technical writing.
+When you submit a statement of interest to an organization, you can describe your experience and/or training in technical writing.
 You should be able to provide some evidence that shows your interest in technical documentation or open source documentation, including examples of documentation you've written.
-The Season of Docs program aims to partner experienced or in-training technical writers with open source mentors, so that each can learn from the other.
 The open source organization will look for technical writers with the level of experience that the organization needs, to ensure successful completion of their Season of Docs projects.

 Will I be paid for participating in Season of Docs?

-What does a good technical writer proposal look like?
+What does a good technical writer statement of interest look like?

-The best proposals are from technical writers who take the time to interact with and discuss their ideas with their chosen open source organization before submitting their Season of Docs applications.
-See the guide to creating your application.
+The best statements of interest are from technical writers who take the time to interact with and discuss their ideas with their chosen open source organization before submitting their statements.
+See the guide to creating your statement of interest.

 How much time does Season of Docs participation take?

-What are the eligibility requirements for a mentoring organization?
+What are the eligibility requirements for an open source organization?

-To be eligible to participate as a mentoring organization, you must be a group running an active free/open source software project, such as BRL-CAD.
+To be eligible to participate as an organization, you must be a group running an active free/open source software project, such as BRL-CAD.
 The project does not need to be a legally incorporated entity.
-Mentoring organizations must have already produced and released software under an Open Source Initiative approved license and have at least two contributors to serve as organization administrators and/or mentors for the entire Season of Docs program in order to participate in the program.
+Organizations must have already produced and released software under an Open Source Initiative approved license and have at least two contributors to serve as organization administrators for the entire Season of Docs program in order to participate in the program.